Anubis: Worship

 Although he does not appear in many myths, he was extremely popular with Egyptians and those of other cultures.
 The Greeks linked him to their god Hermes, the god who guided the dead to the afterlife.
 The pairing was later known as Hermanubis.
 Anubis was heavily worshipped because, despite modern beliefs, he gave the people hope.
 People marveled in the guarantee that their body would be respected at death, their soul would be protected and justly judged.

 Anubis had male priests who sported wood masks with the god's likeness when performing rituals.
 His cult center was at Cynopolis in Upper Egypt but memorials were built everywhere and he was universally revered in every part of the nation.

-In popular culture

-In popular and media culture, Anubis is often falsely portrayed as the sinister god of the dead.
-He gained popularity during the 20th and 21st centuries through books, video games, and movies where artists would give him evil powers and a dangerous army.
-Despite his nefarious reputation, his image is still the most recognizable of the Egyptian gods and replicas of his statues and paintings remain popular.